Kanawha Valley Campaign of 1862: Casualties

 Confederate casualties reported by a surgeon totaled to 23 killed, 5 mortally wounded, and 38 wounded.
-These casualties do not include those incurred by Jenkins' cavalry.
+These casualties do not include those incurred by Jenkins's cavalry.
 For Loring's main force, 16 were killed at Fayetteville, plus 4 mortally wounded and 28 wounded.
-At Cotton Hill, 1 man was killed, 1 was mortally wounded, and 2 were wounded.
-One man was accidentally wounded at Montgomery's Ferry, but the Confederate surgeon did not include the accident in his total.
+At Cotton Hill, 1 soldier was killed, 1 was mortally wounded, and 2 were wounded.
+One soldier was accidentally wounded at Montgomery's Ferry, but the Confederate surgeon did not include the accident in his total.
 At Charleston, 6 were killed and 8 wounded.
 Well over half of the casualties occurred at Fayetteville.
-One historian, again excluding numbers for Jenkins' cavalry, used newspapers, diaries, letters, and other miscellaneous sources to compile more accurate numbers.
+One historian, again excluding numbers for Jenkins's cavalry, used newspapers, diaries, letters, and other miscellaneous sources to compile more accurate numbers.
 His total is 404 casualties, including 29 killed, 105 wounded, and 270 missing (captured, deserted, or other).

 Cox says the loss for Siber and Gilbert was 25 killed, 95 wounded, and 175 missing—which totals to 295.
 He also says Siber's loss was much higher than Gilbert's, and the "missing" counts are not exact.
 Using a method like that used for the Confederate casualties, one historian estimates a total of 237 Union casualties.
 This includes eight casualties from regiments not under Lightburn's command that patrolled near the Ohio River, plus one militia.
 The count of 237 consists of 30 killed, 79 wounded, and 128 missing (captured, deserted, or other).